Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#1Part2.md

 **`Caution Notice`: Do not ignore any dialog box you encouter as it may cause critical damage to your PC.**

-You can ask for help on the workshop’s group or on this group facebook.com/groups/osc.troubleshot
+You can ask for help on the workshop’s group(If you've attended) or on our [Facebook group](https://facebook.com/groups/osc.troubleshot)